benroberts999/ampsci/doc/diracSCAS_input.md

 * All available inputs for each input block are listed below
   * Inputs are taken in as either text, boolean (true/false), integers, or real numbers.
   * These will be denoted by [t], [b], [i], [r]
+* Program will _usually_ warn you if an incorrect option is given, and print all the available options to the screen.

 ********************************************************************************
 # Each input block: